isomerpages/ogp-buildforgood/_bfg-environment/Accelerator & Funding.md

 <h3><strong>Accelerator</strong></h3>
 <p>The accelerator programme will focus on imparting skills, knowledge and
-networks essential for scaling solutions through sustained growth, and launch them with real users.
+networks essential for scaling solutions through sustained growth, and potentially launch them with real users.
 <br>
 </p>
 <ul>